AsadShahid04/GitHubClassroom_MigrationCode/README.md

 2. Creates new repositories on GitHub.
 3. Pushes the cloned repositories to the newly created repositories on GitHub.

-## Files

-- `AsadGithubClassroomMigrationScript.py`: The main script for cloning, creating, and pushing repositories.
-- `github_migration.log`: A log file that captures the output and errors during the script execution.

 ## Prerequisites

 - Python 3.x